draydeer/compromise/readme.md

 ## Development mode

-In the development mode all Compromise entities will be frozen to avoid bugs during development process.
+In the development mode all Invary entities will be frozen to avoid bugs during development process.
 To activate development mode set env variable NODE_ENV=dev or set window.COMPROMISE_ENV=dev.

 ## Benchmarks